mmistakes/minimal-mistakes/_pages/people.md

 I am a microbial ecologist turned computational biologist.
 I began my career woking on nutrient limitation in marine phytoplankton and became involved in metagenomics early.
-During the Deepwater Horizon oil spill I applied metatranscriptomics to understand the fate of oil an gas released.
+During the Deepwater Horizon oil spill I applied metatranscriptomics to understand the fate of oil and gas released.
 In 2014 A became a reseach scientist at the Joint Genome Institute, a part of Lawrence Berkeley National Laboratory.
 I was the head of the Metagenome Program at JGI until 2017.
 In January of 2017 I joined the Agricultural Research Service to start  the Agricultural Microbiomes Group.